Mitigating Staleness in Asynchronous Pipeline Parallelism via Basis Rotation: Introduction

 Asynchronous pipeline parallelism aims to mitigate these idle periods by allowing each stage to proceed with subsequent computations without waiting for the completion of backward passes of other stages \citep{narayanan2019pipedream, narayanan2021memory}.
 While this approach significantly increases hardware utilization, it introduces gradient staleness as a consequence of the temporal gap between gradient calculation and application; \ie, gradients arrive at the update step after the model has undergone multiple intervening weight updates (see \cref{fig:bg}).
 This delayed arrival has emerged as a primary challenge in asynchronous training, as it often degrades convergence stability and final model performance \citep{yang2021pipemare,ajanthan2025nesterov}.

 Notably, we find that gradient staleness presents a critical bottleneck, particularly for large models.
 This is because gradient delay increases alongside model size and pipeline depth; indeed, the number of stages can easily reach tens or hundreds in large-scale configurations\footnote{We provide an analysis of model-stage scaling in \cref{app:stage-analysis}.}.
-In fact, we observe that increasing the number of stages for a fixed model results in a drastic $5.81$-fold slowdown in convergence speed in our experiments (see \cref{fig:teaser-stages}).
-This suggests that staleness is not merely a nuisance, but a fundamental barrier to the scalability of asynchronous pipelining, despite the fact that asynchronous pipeline parallelism is designed to facilitate large-scale training.
+In fact, we observe that increasing the number of stages for a fixed model results in a drastic $5.81$-fold slowdown in convergence speed (see \cref{fig:teaser-stages}).
+This suggests that staleness is not merely a nuisance, but a fundamental barrier to the scalability of asynchronous pipelining, despite the fact that asynchronous pipeline parallelism aims to facilitate large-scale training.

 Our analysis reveals that this degradation is deeply rooted in the interaction between delayed updates and the characteristics of Adam \citep{kingma2014adam}, the de facto optimizer for LLM pre-training \citep{touvron2023llama2,dubey2024llama,liu2024deepseek}.
-Specifically, we identify that Adam’s coordinate-wise adaptivity suffers significantly from delay under \misalign{}---a condition where the Hessian eigenbasis is not aligned with the standard coordinate basis.
-Intuitively, this misalignment induces large oscillations in the optimization trajectory, which amplifies the error introduced by delayed gradients.
-We substantiate this intuition through controlled empirical observations and a formal convergence analysis, establishing \misalign{} as a critical factor in the success of asynchronous optimization.
+Specifically, we identify \misalign{}—a condition where the Hessian eigenbasis is not aligned with the standard coordinate basis—as the central reason staleness damages convergence.
+Since Adam's coordinate-wise adaptivity becomes ineffective under \misalign{}, the update direction changes rapidly between when a gradient is computed and when it is applied, so the delayed update no longer matches the non-delayed counterpart.
+We substantiate this intuition through empirical observations and convergence analysis, showing that misalignment directly amplifies the impact of staleness on convergence.

+To address this, we propose mitigating the impact of staleness through \solution{}, a framework that transforms the optimization space to align the Hessian eigenbasis with the standard basis.
+By the transformation, it effectively leverages the curvature-aware adaptivity and straightens the local trend of the update trajectory.
+This linearized trajectory keeps the delayed update directions better aligned with the actual optimization path.
+Consequently, basis rotation allows the use of delayed gradient information while mitigating staleness in the update direction.
+We further introduce several practical rotation strategies using different Hessian approximations and provide a theoretical analysis of their respective approximation qualities.